MART - Media Arts

 MART 361.
 Game Technology and Coding II (3).

 Students learn coding language that is pertinent to the video game industry.
 The skills, knowledge and techniques are a continuation of Game Technology and Coding I. Provides a foundation in design, programming and creativity associated with video games.
-Prerequisite(s): MART 360 or instructor's consent.
+Prerequisite(s): MART 261 with a C or better.

 MART 365.
 Props and Character Design (3).